nlpsoc/STEL/readme.md

 For **LIWC-based similarities** the repository expects the [LIWC 2015 dictionary](https://repositories.lib.utexas.edu/bitstream/handle/2152/31333/LIWC2015_LanguageManual.pdf) in ```Data/Models/_LIWC2015_Dictionary.dic```

-For the **formal/informal STEL dimension**, you will need to get permission to use the formality data from Verizon ([L6 - Yahoo!
+For the **formal/informal STEL dimension**, you will need to get permission to use the formality data from Yahoo ([L6 - Yahoo!
 Answers ComprehensiveQuestions and Answers version 1.0 (multi part)](https://webscope.sandbox.yahoo.com/catalog.php?datatype=l)) as this is also the prerequisite for receiving the [GYAFC dataset](https://github.com/raosudha89/GYAFC-corpus).
 Please e-mail me (a.m.wegmann@uu.nl) with the permission to receive the full data necessary to run STEL and add it to ```Data/STEL/dimensions/_quad_stel-dimensions_formal-815_complex-815.tsv```.
+We received a limited waiver to release a  sample of 100 STEL formal/informal tasks with this GitHub release to test the code.
+It still falls under the Yahoo's Terms of Use and you will need to get permission from them to use Yahoo's data in your own publications.